robenkleene/development-references/mitmproxy.md

 5. Go to "http://mitm.it" to install the certificate
 6. Start generating traffic

-If your certificate is expired, delete the `.mitmproxy`.
+If your certificate is expired HTTPS won't work.
+To fix it, delete the `~/.mitmproxy` directory and re-install the certificate.

 ## Filter